Students

 51²è¹Ý's 423-acre campus in Taos, NM provides the perfect complement to the main campus in Dallas, TX.
 Undergraduate courses are offered during the summer and winter breaks.
 These short terms allow students to get ahead or stay on track for graduation.
 A wide variety of classes in art, engineering, business and science allow students of nearly every discipline to attend.

-Now accepting applications for August 2024 and January 2025!
+Now accepting applications for January 2025 and Summer 2025!

 From starting your application to getting to Taos, we are here every step of the way to help!
 Contact us at smutaos@smu.edu or (214)-768-3657 for any assistance.
 Incoming first-year students are not eligible to attend 51²è¹Ý-in-Taos until they are fully matriculated to 51²è¹Ý, typically after their Fall semester.